All Articles

 House made out of grass and leaves

-There’s another potential benefit: You might save yourself some “green” on your monthly utility bills, including energy and water.
-So let’s take a closer look at strategies for (and potential benefits of) reducing your home’s impact on the environment.
+There’s a potential benefit for homeowners to do so: You might save some “green” on your monthly utility bills, including energy and water.
+With that in mind, let’s take a closer look at strategies for (and potential benefits of) reducing your home’s impact on the environment.

 What makes a house green?

-Making your home greener — or more environmentally friendly — includes incorporating practices and adjusting to help reduce energy consumption, minimize waste and promote sustainability.
-Think efficiency!
-Saving energy, saving water and saving materials can benefit both the planet and your pocketbook.
+Making your home “greener” — or more environmentally friendly — includes incorporating eco-conscious practices and lifestyle adjustments to help reduce energy consumption, minimize waste and promote sustainability.
+A green household is an efficient one, putting efforts in place to save energy, water and materials to benefit the planet and your pocketbook.

 Ready to go green?
-A home energy assessment is a great first step.
+Start with a home energy assessment.

 A home energy assessment can help demonstrate how much energy your home uses — and prioritize areas where you could be more efficient.
-The U.S. Department of Energy recommends a professional home energy assessment,1 but also offers do-it-yourself tips to help, including (but not limited to):
+The U.S. Department of Energy (DOE) recommends the assessment be conducted by a professional,1 however, they also offer do-it-yourself tips to help, including (but not limited to):

 »Tip: As you look to make your home greener, you may also save money and leave more green in your wallet.
 Explore what incentives are available to help defray the cost.
 The Inflation Reduction Act of 20222 expanded the home energy tax credit amounts and types of qualifying expenses.
 There may also be rebates available from appliance manufacturers or your utility company.